-Disclaimer: This site is not associated with WordPress or any of the WordPress products reviewed on this website.
-We may derive financial benefits from purchases of third-party products advertised, mentioned or linked to our site.
-All product images remain the copyright of their respective owners, comply with all license terms and agreements of use are being used solely for training or illustrative purposes.
+Disclaimer: We are not associated with WordPress or any of the WordPress-related products mentioned on this site.
+We may receive affiliate commissions from sales of any third-party products and/or services advertised, promoted or linked to this site.
+All product images remain the copyright of their respective owners and are being used only for illustrative or training purposes.

 Did you enjoy this tutorial?
 Please feel free to share this article with other website owners using the share buttons below.